-Analysis | ‘YouTube magic dust:’ How America’s second-largest social platform ducks controversies
+Analysis | ‘YouTube magic dust’: How America’s second-largest social platform ducks controversies

 Still, researchers say that YouTube remains one of the hardest social media platforms to study, because video is so difficult to analyze in bulk and the platform doesn’t provide many tools to do so.

 No YouTube executive has ever testified before Congress, something Twitter and Facebook’s leaders have done multiple times.
-YouTube will tell you it’s because its executives have not been explicitly invited; Google CEO Sundar Pichai and Google’s then-general counsel Kent Walker have each testified, while in 2018 the company was represented by an empty chair after declining to send Larry Page, the chief of Google’s parent company Alphabet.
+YouTube will tell you it’s because its executives have not been explicitly invited; Google CEO Sundar Pichai and Google’s then-general counsel Kent Walker have each testified, while in 2018 the company was represented by an empty chair after declining to send Larry Page, the chief of Google’s parent company, Alphabet.

 YouTube was the only one of the three major platforms that declined to create new policies in anticipation of efforts to discredit or overturn the 2020 U.S. presidential election.
 Mohan told the New York Times that its usual processes would be sufficient.
 As a result, YouTube went unmentioned in some stories about the role social media would play.
-Mohan’s claim was quickly disproved, as YouTube became a major source of lies and conspiracies about the vote, The Post reported.
-For example, a clip from One America News falsely claimed that Democrats had stolen a “decisive victory” for Trump by “tossing Republican ballots.”
+Mohan’s claim was quickly disproved, as YouTube became a major source of lies and conspiracy theories about the vote, The Post reported.
+For example, a clip from One America News falsely claimed that Democrats had stolen a “decisive victory” from Trump by “tossing Republican ballots.”

 Those continued to flourish in the election’s wake, according to the New York Times, because YouTube’s rules prohibited videos misleading people about the voting process, but not those spreading false stories about the outcome.

-YouTube was also the last of the three major platforms to suspend Donald Trump after the Jan.
+YouTube was also the last of the three major platforms to suspend Trump after the Jan.
 6 Capitol riot.
 Facebook indefinitely suspended him on Jan.
 7, sparking a firestorm.
 On Jan.
 8, Twitter issued a permanent ban, setting off its own major news cycle.
 YouTube issued its indefinite suspension the next week, as the furor over the first two was dying down.
 The platform said it was simply sticking to its long-standing “three strikes” policy for suspending creators who violate its rules, whereas Facebook and Twitter were making their Trump calls ad hoc.

 In the time since, however, YouTube has stood out for the opacity of its process for reinstating Trump.
 Facebook has deputized a high-profile, quasi-legal Oversight Board to publicly review and critique its Trump ruling.
 Twitter has stuck with its permanent ban.
 YouTube has been largely silent, save for Wojcicki saying in March that YouTube would reinstate Trump’s channel once it deems the “elevated risk of violence” to have subsided.
-YouTube has declined to specify just how it will assess that, though Shadloo said it’s monitoring a range of factors, such as violent rhetoric across platforms, government security alerts, and elevated law enforcement presence.
+YouTube has declined to specify just how it will assess that, though Shadloo said it’s monitoring a range of factors, such as violent rhetoric across platforms, government security alerts and elevated law enforcement presence.

 YouTube’s reticence on sensitive political issues dates to at least the aftermath of the 2016 U.S. presidential election.